odileeds/hexmaps/maps/uk-wards-2022/README.md

 * [S92000003 - Scotland](https://open-innovations.org/projects/hexmaps/builder.html?maps/uk-wards-2022/S92000003.hexjson&labels=false&borders=false)
 * [W92000004 - Wales](https://open-innovations.org/projects/hexmaps/builder.html?maps/uk-wards-2022/W92000004.hexjson&labels=false&borders=false)

+Please edit a region using the hex builder tool, save the output as HexJSON, then over-write the appropriate file in this directory.

-This makes it easier to work on and different people can edit different regions without fear of clashes.
-The [full map](https://open-innovations.org/projects/hexmaps/builder.html?maps/uk-wards-2022.hexjson&labels=false&borders=false) will be created by combining each of the regions into a final HexJSON.
+The [full map](https://open-innovations.org/projects/hexmaps/builder.html?maps/uk-wards-2022.hexjson&labels=false&borders=false) will be created by combining each of the regions into a final HexJSON file.

 The [Wards (May 2022) Boundaries UK BGC V3](https://geoportal.statistics.gov.uk/datasets/ons::wards-may-2022-boundaries-uk-bgc-v3/explore) from the ONS is useful to see the geographic placement of wards.